Skip to main content

 When to Call a Lawyer

-• Serious Injuries: Broken bones, head trauma, or any injury requiring surgery or long-term care.
+• Serious injuries: broken bones, head trauma, or anything needing surgery or long-term care.

-• Disputed Fault: The other driver or their insurer tries to blame you for the accident.
+• Disputed fault: the other driver or insurer tries to pin the blame on you.

-• Uninsured Drivers: The at-fault driver has no insurance or not enough to cover your damages.
+• Uninsured drivers: the at-fault driver has no coverage or not enough.

-• Commercial Vehicles: Accidents involving trucks, delivery vans, or rideshare vehicles.
+• Commercial vehicles: trucks, delivery vans, or rideshare cars.

 What to Bring to a Free Consultation

-• Police Report: The official report from the responding law enforcement agency.
+• Police report: the official report from the responding agency.

-• Photos and Videos: Any pictures or videos you took of the accident scene, vehicle damage, and your injuries.
+• Photos and videos: the scene, vehicle damage, and your injuries.

-• Medical Records: Bills, visit summaries, and diagnoses related to your accident injuries.
+• Medical records: bills, visit summaries, and diagnoses tied to the crash.

-• Insurance Information: Your own policy details and any information you have for the other driver.
+• Insurance information: your policy details and anything you have on the other driver.

-• Contact Information: Names and phone numbers for any witnesses.
+• Contact information: names and numbers for any witnesses.

 Why Choose Conduit Law